dynverse/dynbenchmark_results/02-metric_characterisation/README.md

 ------------------------------------------------------------------------

-The geodesic distance is the distance a cell has to through the trajectory space to get from one position to another ([**Figure 4**](#fig_metrics_geodesic)).
+The geodesic distance is the distance a cell has to go through the trajectory space to get from one position to another ([**Figure 4**](#fig_metrics_geodesic)).
 The way this distance is calculated depends on how two cells are positioned:

 -   **Both cells are on the same edge in the milestone network.** In this case, the distance is defined as the product of the difference in milestone percentages and the length of the transition they both reside on.
 The geodesic distance is defined as the product of the difference in milestone percentages and the length of their common edge.
 For cells ![](https://latex.codecogs.com/gif.latex?a) and ![](https://latex.codecogs.com/gif.latex?b) in the example, ![](https://latex.codecogs.com/gif.latex?d(a,%20b)) is equal to ![](https://latex.codecogs.com/gif.latex?1%20%5Ctimes%20(0.9%20-%200.2)%20=%200.7).
 -   **Cells reside on different edges in the milestone network.** First, the distance of the cell to all its nearby milestones is calculated, based on its percentage within the edge and the length of the edge.
 These distances in combination with the milestone network are used to calculate the shortest path distance between the two cells.
 For cells ![](https://latex.codecogs.com/gif.latex?a) and ![](https://latex.codecogs.com/gif.latex?c) in the example, ![](https://latex.codecogs.com/gif.latex?d(a,%20X)%20=%201%20%5Ctimes%200.9) and ![](https://latex.codecogs.com/gif.latex?d(c,%20X)%20=%203%20%5Ctimes%200.2), and therefore ![](https://latex.codecogs.com/gif.latex?d(a,%20c)%20=%201%20%5Ctimes%200.9%20+%203%20%5Ctimes%200.2).